 This ruling and law only apply to commercial establishments.
 Waivers given by non-profit, community, or volunteer-run establishments may still use waivers that cover negligence and misconduct.
 Be sure to look over any and all forms that you are given before your child participates in any activity that could result in injury in death.

-At Perenich The Law Firm, our goal is to educate our clients to evolving laws and legislation that can impact their everyday life.
+At Perenich Law Injury Attorneys, our goal is to educate our clients to evolving laws and legislation that can impact their everyday life.
 Make sure to always read over any type of legal form such as a liability waiver carefully, and if in doubt, contact one of our Personal Injury attorneys here in Clearwater.
 We serve the Tampa Bay area, and we will assist you in navigating the murky depths which surround these legal documents.